-Ashley Jones, 14, and her boyfriend Geramie Hart, 16, brutally murdered her grandfather and aunt.
+Ashley Jones, 14, and her boyfriend Geramie Hart, 16, brutally murdered Jones’s grandfather and aunt.
 The Equal Justice Initiative outright lied about the case, claiming that Jones was only trying to escape violence and abuse.

 “Geramie Hart, who celebrated his 16th birthday a few weeks before these crimes, and his 14-year-old girlfriend, Ashley Jones, apparently planned to kill members of Ashley’s family because her family did not approve of Ashley’s relationship with Hart….”

 “Late in the evening on August 29, 1999, Deroy was in the den watching television.
 His wife, daughter, and younger granddaughter were asleep in their rooms.
 Ashley let Hart into the house; he was armed with Deroy’s .38 caliber pistol, which Ashley had given him earlier.